zackman0010/grafana/docs/sources/breaking-changes/breaking-changes-v10-0.md

 #### Description

 Grafana legacy alerting (dashboard alerts) has been deprecated since Grafana v9.0, in favor of the new, improved Grafana Alerting.
-In Grafana v10, the legacy alerting codebase&mdash;which depends on Angular&mdash;is still available, but we'll no longer contribute to it or accept external contributions for it.
+In Grafana v10, the legacy alerting codebase—which depends on Angular—is still available, but we'll no longer contribute to it or accept external contributions for it.
 We'll continue to work on the migration path from legacy alerting to Grafana Alerting for our remaining users that need to migrate.

 #### Migration path